 Duties and tasks

-- Develop occupational health and safety procedures as well as company policies on workers compensation and ensuring compliance with local safety standards
+- Implement occupational health and safety procedures that comply with local safety standards.

 Step up your career with these resources